Interventions: Healthy and Unhealthy Support

-The strength of interventions comes from the fact that a group of people come together to become educated, prepared, and committed to face, as a team, the issues that have resulted from the addiction.
-The goal of interventions is always to lovingly but firmly confront their loved one from a position of unity and conviction and to present a shared bottom line and plan of action.
+The strength of interventions comes from the fact that a group of people comes together to become educated, prepared, and committed to facing the issues that have resulted from the addiction.
+The goal of interventions is always to lovingly but firmly confront their loved ones from a position of unity and conviction and to present a shared bottom line and plan of action.
 The intent is to convince the individual that there is an undeniable need for the addiction to be addressed immediately in a pre-determined program where arrangements have been made prior to the intervention itself.

 Sidney Sarfaty LAADC